Tips for a clean retainer.

 1. Brush with a Soft-Bristled Toothbrush

 Each time you brush your teeth, you should brush your retainer as well.
-Use a soft-bristled toothpaste and steer clear from whitening toothpaste for this particular cleaning job.
+Use a soft-bristled toothbrush and steer clear from scrubbing the retainer hard with toothpaste, as it has abrasives which will turn your clear retainer cloudy.

 2. Denture Tablets (Occasionally)

 If you do choose to use this, just soak your retainer in the cleaner for about 20 minutes.
-Remove, then gently scrub with a toothbrush and rinse well.
+When the time is up, remove it then gently scrub with a toothbrush and rinse well.

 3. Vinegar + Water Mix